Putin may use chemical weapons for false flag, UK warns - follow live

 Missiles destroy building of aircraft repair plant near key airport

+Ben Wallace has warned that Vladimir Putin may use chemical weapons as a “false flag operation” in his invasion of Ukraine.

-The defence secretary shared three suggestions of what the world might see next from the Russian president.
+The defence secretary shared three suggestions of what the Russian president might do next.

-His comments came after an aircraft repair plant was hit by Russian missiles in the western city of Lviv on Thursday morning.
+Russian missiles hit an aircraft repair plant in the western city of Lviv on Thursday morning.

-The building near Danylo Halytskyi International Airport – Ukraine’s second-biggest airport – has been destroyed, city mayor Andriy Sadovy said, but no one was hurt.
+The building near Danylo Halytskyi International Airport – Ukraine’s second-biggest airport – was destroyed, city mayor Andriy Sadovy said, but no one was hurt.

 Meanwhile, 130 people have so far been rescued from the rubble of a bomb shelter beneath a theatre in Mariupol.